 What is Personalised Care?

-Personalised Care is when you have a right to discuss and decide with your doctor, nurse or any healthcare professional the best choice of treatment that will help you.
+Personalised Care is when you have a right to discuss and decide with your doctor, nurse or any healthcare and social care professional the best choice of treatment that will help you.
 You have the choice and control over your health as you do in every other aspect of your life.

 Did you know you can “self-refer”?
 This means you can contact a healthcare service to ask for treatment without having to go to your GP.
 You can ask someone to do this for you.